indigo-astronomy/indigo/indigo_drivers/aux_dragonfly/README.md

 Dragonfly controllers.

 No hot plug support.
-One GPIO device is present at startup.
+One Relay Controller GPIO device is present at startup.

 ## Supported platforms